-Year 1 & 2- Establishment
+Year 1 & 2 - Establishment

 Just like any landscape installation, correct moisture levels following construction are essential to plant survival.
-The first ninety (90) days after planting is the critical time for watering.
+The first ninety (90) days after planting are the critical time for watering.
 Young plants require heavy watering to establish.
 This is the same maintenance as required for traditional roadway edges such as mown grass strips.
+It is recommended to plant native species as they are adapted to grow in our local climate and generally require less water and less fertilizer than non-native plants.

 The plants in a vegetated stormwater system need to be monitored to make sure they become established.
 It is suggested that this be specified as part of the original construction contract.
 A two year maintenance period is suggested to be added onto the construction contract to ensure plant survival.
 Monitoring points should be set up to photograph and document progress of re-vegetation at 3 month intervals.
-The maintenance contractor would monitor and water the plants, be responsible for replacing any plants that have died and would control weeds when needed.
+The maintenance contractor would monitor and water the plants, be responsible for replacing any plants that have died, and would control weeds when needed.

 Throughout the establishment phase it may be necessary to review individual species tolerance.
 Some planted species may need to be replaced with species that are performing well.
-A small allowance should be left in the project budget to perform adjust the species as needed during the 2 year establishment phase if needed.
+A small allowance should be left in the project budget to adjust the species as needed during the 2 year establishment phase if needed.